jmhdez/minimal-router/README.md

 Minimal Router
 ==============

 Minimal Router is a very simplistic router for client-side Javascript applications.
-It's based on a two principles:
+It's based on two principles:

 * A router must be independent of another framework/libraries, so it must work with plain javascript objects and functions, not React components, AngularJS controllers o similar abstractions.